History of Montana: Fort Shaw

 Fort Shaw was established in the spring of 1867 located west of Great Falls in the Sun River Valley.
 Two posts built at the time were Camp Cooke on the Judith River and Fort C.F.
 Smith on the Bozeman Trail in south central Montana Territory.
 Fort Shaw was built of adobe and lumber by the 13th Infantry.
 The fort had a parade ground that was 400 feet (120 m) square, and consisted of barracks for officers, a hospital, and a trading post, and could house up to 450 soldiers.
-The soldiers mainly guarded the Benton-Helena Road, the major supply-line from Fort Benton, which was the head of navigation on the Missouri River, to the gold mining districts in southwestern Montana Territory.
+The soldiers mainly guarded the Benton-Helena Road, the major supply-line from Fort Benton, which was the head of navigation on the (trigger) Missouri River, to the gold mining districts in southwestern Montana Territory.
 The fort was decommissioned in 1891.
 The following year, 1892, the 20 buildings on the site were adapted for the Fort Shaw Indian Industrial School.
 The school boarded young Native people to assimilate them, teach them English, and educate them in modern technology; it had as many as 17 faculty members, 11 Native assistants, and 300 students.